kailash-manasarovar/statement/docs/timeline/2024/december.md

 - Except, no-one seems to care.
 - So I keep writing, until someone does.
 - All I have is my words and there's no other option but to use them.
-- One of my friends, who [I had visited in Brussels back in July while I was at EthCC](july.md#meeting-my-belgian-friend) and told what was going on for me, as far as I knew it at that time, tells me he's coming to help me move back to London.
+- One of my friends, who [I had visited in Brussels back in July while I was at EthCC](july.md#meeting-my-belgian-friend), and who I had told at that time what was going on for me - as far as I knew it - tells me he's coming to help me go to the police in Madrid in the first week of January, and help me move my stuff back to London from Dénia.
 - I'm so relieved.
 - Finally, a friend will help me.
 - He's very *very* concerned, it seems.
+- It's such a relief, you cannot imagine.
 - Then he ghosts me, for days.
+- Eventually, quietly and with no apology or explanation, he says he can't do it because he has to take his kids to school.
 - Did someone reach out and tell him to back off?
 - Does he have a porn-subscription too?
 - At the time it didn't occur to me but there were some unusual events around Nicos.
 - Nicos "popped up" in 2012 in East Finchley out of the blue when I was back home suffering with colitis.
-- He invited me to a gig in Brussels which his band was playing, and I went along.
+- He turned up at 31 Trinity, randomly, to invite us to a gig in Brussels which his band was playing, and I went along.
+- He spoke to my dad at length that afternoon; my brother and mother were in bed and weren't emerging that day.
-- At the gig, I remember his musician friends saying, specifically, how Valencia was full of excellent horn players.
+- At the gig in Brussels (I think in November 2012), I remember his musician friends saying, specifically, how Valencia was full of excellent horn players.
 - It could be nothing, but then I remember that in July at EthCC, Nicos plays me a song he has written about how he was violated by a woman sexually when he was 16.
 - She was, as he put it, a bit rough with him.
 - I'm sitting there wondering if he's taking the piss out of me, and then decide he isn't.
 - Perhaps he was.
 - I guess we'll find out.
-- At the time, I find an ability to ask for help quite powerful - I don't usually, cos no-one does.
+- At the time, I find this ability to ask for help quite powerful - I don't usually, cos no-one does.
-- I decide instead I'll ask Paul if he will accompany me to the Madrid police to make a further statement about poisoning in October 2024, and to help me move my stuff back to London from Spain.
+- I decide instead I'll ask Paul if he will accompany me to the Madrid police to make a further statement about attempted murder by poison in October 2024, and to help me move my stuff back to London from Spain.
 - I haven't seen Paul since 2001 - when he, Niall, and Simon visited me and Brian in Hastings one night.
 - I have no idea Paul is on the North London porn-gang payroll as well.